Location: About 80 km northwest of Cuzco in the Andes Mountains in Peru

 alternatively travel from Cusco to Urubamba by train and thereafter hike

 along Inca Trail to Machu Picchu

 Nearest International Airport: Cuson/ Cuzon

 As you train travels to Machu Picchu in Peru from Cusco, you will come across locals trying to sell you probably the best corns you have ever had, with big kernels.
 Corn is the most common product of this region, and you will be happy to have some of them.
-You will also see local merchants trying to sell of great handicrafts, typically blankets with age old Inca designs, hats and lovely little dolls.
+You will also see local merchants trying to sell great handicrafts, typically blankets with age-old Inca designs, hats, and lovely little dolls.
 You can buy them off right out of the train window.
-You can also shop at Urubamba, before you start your hike to the actual Inca ruins.
-However, you can leave all you shopping for later, because presently you are about to be transported to a different world.
+You can also shop at Urubamba before you start your hike to the actual Inca ruins.
+However, you can leave all your shopping for later, because presently you are about to be transported to a different world.